Working with ASA to Encourage Women to Sail

 Our Goal to Make Sailing Inclusive

 Our More Women at Sea campaign launched on International Women’s Day in 2019 with its main goal to encourage more women to get involved in sailing and to get more women sailors seen and heard.
-We’ve interviewed women around the world, shared their stories and championed Anna Mourou as a company ambassador.
+We’ve interviewed women around the world, shared their stories.

-“We encourage initiatives such as She Captain, as they are important in the world of sailing and create more opportunities for women.
+“We encourage initiatives such as She Captain in Sweden, as they are important in the world of sailing and create more opportunities for women.
 It is an opportunity to remember that sailing isn’t a pursuit reserved for men.” said Loic Bonnet, founder and CEO of Dream Yacht Charter.

 Find out More